Religious Confucianism: Proto-Chinese

-Prior to the formation of Chinese civilisation and the spread of world religions in East Asia, local tribes shared animistic, shamanic and totemic worldviews.
-Mediatory individuals such as shamans communicated prayers, sacrifices or offerings directly to the spiritual world, a heritage that survives in some modern forms of Chinese religion.
+Prior to the formation of Chinese civilisation and the spread of world religions in East Asia, local tribes shared animistic, shamanic, and totemic worldviews.
+Mediatory figures, like shamans, directly communicated prayers and made sacrifices or offerings to the spiritual realm, a tradition that persists in some contemporary Chinese religions.

-Ancient shamanism is especially connected to ancient Neolithic cultures such as the Hongshan culture.
-The Flemish philosopher Ulrich Libbrecht traces the origins of some features of Taoism to what Jan Jakob Maria de Groot called "Wuism", i.e. Chinese shamanism.
+Ancient shamanism in particular is connected to ancient Neolithic cultures, such as the Hongshan culture.
+The Flemish philosopher Ulrich Libbrecht traces the origins of some features of Taoism to what Jan Jakob Maria de Groot called Wuism, or, in other words, Chinese shamanism.